Rob Niedermayer: Playing career

-Niedermayer was drafted fifth overall by the Florida Panthers in the 1993 NHL Entry Draft.
+Niedermayer was drafted fifth overall by the Florida Panthers in the 1993 NHL entry draft.
 At the time, he was playing for the Medicine Hat Tigers of the Western Hockey League (WHL).
 He began his NHL career immediately following his draft, without playing a game in the minors.
 During the 1995–96 season, he set career highs in goals, assists and points in the regular season.
-In the 1996 Stanley Cup playoffs, the Panthers went on an improbable playoff drive to the Stanley Cup Finals before being swept in four games by the Colorado Avalanche.
+In the 1996 Stanley Cup playoffs, the Panthers went on an improbable playoff drive to the Stanley Cup Final before being swept in four games by the Colorado Avalanche.
 1998-99 was his best season, putting up 18 goals and 33 assists for 51 points; however, Niedermayer was hurt by concussions in the next years and was never able to achieve the same level of scoring ability again.
 His NHL role soon turned into a defensive forward.

 On July 23, 2001, Niedermayer was traded to the Calgary Flames (alongside a draft pick) in exchange for Valeri Bure and Jason Wiemer.
 At the 2003 NHL trade deadline, he was sent to the Mighty Ducks of Anaheim.
-That same year, he helped the Anaheim Ducks make an improbable run to the Stanley Cup Finals, his second such run.
+That same year, he helped the Anaheim Ducks make an improbable run to the Stanley Cup Final, his second such run.
 But again, Niedermayer's team lost, although this time it was in seven games to his brother's team, the New Jersey Devils.
-He and Scott became the first set of brothers to play against each other in the Stanley Cup Finals since Ken and Terry Reardon did it in 1946.
+He and Scott became the first set of brothers to play against each other in the Stanley Cup Final since Ken and Terry Reardon did it in 1946.
 In the summer of 2005, Rob's brother Scott was signed by the Mighty Ducks, and for the first time in their NHL careers, the two brothers were playing on the same team.

 He and his brother Scott (by this point captain of the Ducks, with Rob as an alternate) won the Stanley Cup together as members of the Anaheim Ducks after defeating the Ottawa Senators four games to one in 2007, becoming the first brothers to win the Stanley Cup together since Duane and Brent Sutter accomplished the feat twice with the New York Islanders in 1982 and 1983.
 After Scott took the first lap around the ice with the Stanley Cup, he handed it to Rob.
 This was a break with Stanley Cup tradition; normally, the alternate captain who has waited longest to win the Cup (in the 2006–07 Ducks' case, Chris Pronger and Teemu Selänne) takes the next lap after the captain takes his lap.

 On September 25, 2009, Niedermayer was signed by the New Jersey Devils, a team his brother Scott played on for 14 NHL seasons.
 On July 7, 2010, Niedermayer was signed by the Buffalo Sabres to a one-year contract worth a reported $1.15 million.